dsarov/SPANDx/README.md

 ```--ref ```

 Reference genome for alignment.
-Must match genome used in --database (default: k96243.fasta)
+If annotation is requested, then this genome must match the annotated genome that is used by snpEff (i.e. the genome specified by the --database flag)

 Optional Parameters: